olga-medvedeva/LogParser/README.md

 # log-parser
-Simple Java service for processing logs
+Simple Java service for processing logs.

 The service reads from the directory log files with a certain format (example.log):
-IP, username, date, event + (event number), status
+IP, username, date, event + (event number), status.

 Service can get structured requests from console and process them.
 Structure: